The Print dialog remains unchanged as it is driven by the Mac OS. From this menu you can control most aspects of the printer.

 This menu is most important when using thick papers.
 Any paper over the standard 10.4 mil photo thickness warrants the platen gap being set to Wide.

-Drying Time per Print Head Pass feature is nice, but does not really apply much these days.
+The Drying Time per Print Head Pass feature is nice but does not really apply much these days.
 We recommend increasing dry times for metals, translucent media, and self coated materials.
-Paper Sizes

 Unlike the Windows printer driver, the Mac OS handles paper sizes.
-As a result, your borderless options and paper feed choices are built into the sizes as shown above.
+As a result, your borderless options and paper feed choices are built into the sizes as shown at right.

 The Retain Size option prints the file's true size without expansion.
 If you use this option, make sure the file size is as big or slightly bigger than your paper size.